Jasonette/documentation/docs/actions.md

 ---

 ## Cache vs. Local variable
-- Cache and local variables are both sandboxed per view.
+- Cache and local variables are both sandboxed per view url.
 Therefore anything you store to cache and local variable is stored just for that view.
 - Local variables are only on memory so will go away when the view refreshes.
-But cache is stored persistently and stays until you overwrite or reset it.
+But cache is stored persistently and stays until you overwrite or reset it, even if the app is killed and restarted.

 ---